Start time: 14:00 - 18:00 " Flood lit"

 Each rider will receive a wrist band and their race number.

 NB.
 Wristbands must be kept for both days to show you have entered.
 If you lose your wristband you MUST report to registration to ensure you can ride on Sunday.
 We reserve the right to refuse entry if you do not have proof of who you are.
 Driving licence or utility bill with your details will be required to ascertain your identity.
 Race officials decisions are final.

 All outstanding monies will need to be paid in full prior to racing on the day you have registered for.

 Please Note: We can only accept cash due to location.

 WINNERS & PRESENTATIONS

 As soon as the race finishes on Sunday we will compile the top three winners for the main prizes in a presentation ceremony, to be held near the Scoring / Pits.
-Here you will be able to see who is crowned the 'King of the Valleys'.
+Here you will be able to see who is crowned the 'King or Queen of the Valleys'.

-The overall winner will receive a cheque for £1000, a commemorative plaque and be crowned 'King of the Valleys'.
-Second and third place will receive goodies to the value of £250 and £150 respectively.
+The overall winner in the Afternoon Race will receive a cheque for £1000, a commemorative plaque and be crowned 'King or Queen of the Valleys'.
+Second, and third place will each receive a commemorative plaque.

 First, second, and third place in the Morning Race will each receive a commemorative plaque only.

 NB.
 Presentations will take place 3.30/4:00pm for both races.*